 Fig. 4.1 shows the opened server window.
 The upper part of the window contains parameters that belong to all ADCs.
-The filename (TEST), "Run" means the run time of the acquisition in seconds as measured by the PC clock, "Status" is the acquisition status (ON / OFF / READ OUT).
-The lower part contains in boxes labeled with the ADC name (ADC1, ADC2, ..) counters corresponding to each ADC.
+The filename (TEST), "System" is the runtime of the system as counted by hardware, "Run" means the run time of the acquisition in seconds as measured by the PC clock, "Status" is the acquisition status (ON / OFF / READ OUT).
+The lower part contains in boxes labeled with the ADC name (ADC1, ADC2, ..) counters belonging to each ADC.
 "Real" is the real time in seconds, measured by the hardware.
 "Live" is the active time counted from the start of the acquisition, i.e. the time of pulse processing subtracted. "%Dead" means the percentage of the dead time (time of pulse processing) relative to the total time.
-"Count" is the number of pulses counted by the hardware, "Total" is the number of counts in the spectrum as counted by the software.
-It could be lower than the "Count" number if an acquisition is running and some counts are buffered in the FIFO.
+"Total" is the number of counts in the spectrum as counted by the software.
 "Rate" is the number of counts per second within the ROI (region of interest) that is defined in the settings.
-The ROI is spanned usually over the total spectrum and rate is then the total count rate.
+The ROI is usually spanned over the total spectrum and rate is then the total count rate.
 "ROI" is the sum of counts within the ROI, default value is the total sum.
 "Net" is the net sum of the ROI, a background is subtracted as calculated by linear interpolation from the spectrum points at the ROI boundaries.